Trey Mancini Player Props: Cubs vs. Cardinals

-Trey Mancini -- hitting .323 in his past 10 games -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Miles Mikolas on the mound, on May 8 at 7:40 PM ET.
+Trey Mancini and his .371 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Chicago Cubs against the St. Louis Cardinals and Jordan Montgomery on May 10 at 7:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Marlins.
+He had a hitless showing in his most recent game (0-for-4) against the Cardinals.

 Trey Mancini Game Info & Props vs. the Cardinals